agBabbbyCakes/phoenix/downloads/README.md

 This directory contains standalone executable builds of Phoenix Dashboard for different platforms.

+## Windows SmartScreen Warning

+**If you see "Windows protected your PC" when running the .exe:**

+This is normal for PyInstaller executables.
+The file is safe - it's your own code.

+**To run it:**
+1. Click **"More info"** in the warning
+2. Click **"Run anyway"**
+3. Windows will remember after the first run

+See `WINDOWS_SMARTScreen_FIX.md` in the project root for more details.

 ## Available Builds

 - **Windows**: `PhoenixDashboard-Windows-x64.exe` - Double-click to run